DeepTrackAI/DeepTrack2/README.md

 ## Updating to 2.1 from 2.0

 If you are already using DeepTrack 2.0 (pypi version 0.x.x), updating to DeepTrack 2.1 (pypi version 1.x.x) is painless.
-If you have followed deptraction warnings, no change to your code is needed.
+If you have followed deprecation warnings, no change to your code is needed.
 There are two breaking changes:

 - The deprecated operator `+` to chain features has been removed.
 It is now only possible using the `>>` operator.
 - The deprecated operator `**` to duplicate a feature has been removed.
 It is now only possible using the `^` operator.